Independent Credit Bearing Courses

 Cornell Off-Campus Courses

 Cornell Off-Campus Courses are taught by Cornell faculty members in locations throughout the U.S. and the world.
 Offerings are advertised each year in the Course Schedule.
 Students must register for Cornell Off-Campus Courses in the same way that they register for regular courses.
-(See also Registration )
+(See also Registration ) If students are using an off-campus course as one of their Ingenuity in Action requirements, they must also register for the corresponding experiential learning course code (e.g. EXP 104).

 - All Cornell Off-Campus Courses require an additional course cost that is not covered by either the regular tuition or financial aid.
 All published course costs are estimates only and are subject to an increase or decrease in price (not to exceed 10% of the original course cost) until 30 days prior to the start of the Block in which the course is to be offered.
 A non-refundable deposit of 10% of the course cost, or a minimum of $150 will be due within 10 days of the close of the registration period during which students register for the course.
-Students that have not made the initial deposit will be removed from the course and receive a “no course” designation on their course schedule.
-Payment schedules for each course are determined by the faculty instructor and/or the Office of International & Off-Campus Studies and are published prior to spring registration.
+Students who have not made the initial deposit will be removed from the course and receive a “no course” designation on their course schedule.
+Payment schedules for each course are determined by the faculty instructor and/or the Office of Off-Campus Studies and are published prior to spring registration.
 Students adding an off-campus course after the registration period closes are required to submit the deposit and any appropriate scheduled payment at the time they add the course.
 Travel reservations will not be made for a student who has not adhered to the payment schedule.
 Failure to adhere to the posted payment schedule may result in removal from the course.
 (See also Adding and Dropping Courses , paragraph 10.)

 - In addition to fulfilling all eligibility and payment requirements, students participating in Cornell Off-Campus Courses are required to:

-- Students participating in Cornell Off-Campus courses are held to all policies and procedures outlined in The Compass as well as any other guidelines outlined by the faculty instructor.
+- Students participating in Cornell off-campus courses are held to all policies and procedures outlined in The Compass as well as any other guidelines outlined by the faculty instructor.
 Faculty instructors, with assistance from appropriate college administrators when requested/required, are responsible for evaluating the severity of and responding appropriately to all misconduct occurring throughout the duration of the off-campus course.
 Student misconduct on off-campus courses may result in verbal warnings, written warnings and/or dismissal from the course.
 Return travel to the college as a result of dismissal from a course is at the student’s expense.
-Any behavior warranting a written warning or dismissal from the course must be reported to the Office of International & Off-Campus Studies.
-Participation in future off-campus courses by students who have received written warnings and/or who have been dismissed from off-campus courses will not be allowed unless a successful agreement is made in a meeting with the student, the faculty instructor, the Dean of Students and the Office of International & Off-Campus Studies.
+Any behavior warranting a written warning or dismissal from the course must be reported to the Office of Off-Campus Studies.
+Participation in future off-campus courses by students who have received written warnings and/or who have been dismissed from off-campus courses will not be allowed unless a successful agreement is made in a meeting with the student, the faculty instructor, the Dean of Students, and the Office of Off-Campus Studies.

 Off-Campus Study through Outside Provider